 What are the Qualifications for becoming a Teen Volunteer?

 Volunteers should be outgoing, articulate, have the ability to think quickly on their feet, and enjoy learning about the world around them.
 Candidates should demonstrate a strong interest in the natural sciences and/or the field of early childhood education.
 Bilingual candidates are a plus.
-Teens must have completed one year of high school and be between the ages of 14 and 19 years old.
+Teens must be a current high school student at the time of application.

 What is my Commitment as a Summer Teen Volunteer?

-Summer Teen Volunteers are asked to commit to one day a week for a minimum of 8 days between June 15 and August 17, 2015.
+Summer Teen Volunteers are asked to commit a minimum of 8 days between June 14 and August 14, 2016.
 Available shifts are 9am-4pm on Thursdays, Fridays, Saturdays, Sundays and Mondays.
 Summer Teen Volunteers are not needed on Tuesdays and Wednesdays.
-Teens must successfully complete a minimum of 56 volunteer hours during the course of the program in order to be eligible to become a year-round teen volunteer.
+Teens must successfully complete a minimum of 8 days during the course of the program in order to successfully complete the program and be eligible to apply for year-round volunteering.

 How do I apply?

-Applications for the 2015 Summer Teen Volunteer Program have closed.
+Applications for the 2016 Summer Teen Volunteer Program will be accepted January 18, 2016 through March 14, 2016.
 Please note there is limited capacity for the program.
 Only top candidates will be selected for the program.
-In-person interviews will be scheduled with selected candidates on April 11 & 12, 2015.
+In-person interviews will be scheduled with selected candidates on April 9 and 10, 2016.

-All teen volunteers must attend a mandatory training on May 30 & 31, 2015.
+All teen volunteers must attend a mandatory training on May 21 and 22, 2016.

 Questions?
 E-mail us at email@example.com.